Cuban Anti-Slavery Committee: Historical Background

 In 1868, abolitionist sentiment and dissatisfaction with the administration of Madrid erupted into a civil war in Cuba.
 Known as the Ten Years' War, it raged from 1868 to 1878 and saw Cuban insurgents pitted against Spanish colonial forces in a contest for, among other things, Cuban independence and the abolition of Cuban slavery.
 The United States, which had recently experienced its own Civil War and abolition of slavery, represented a potential ally of the Cuban insurgency.
 The Ten Years' War led to the migration of a number of Cuban exiles insurgency leaders, expatriates, and anti-slavery activists who arrived in mainly New York and Florida to advocate for American intervention in the conflict.

 The Grant administration was divided on whether or not to intervene.
 Secretary of War John Rawlins supported intervention in Cuba, as did Daniel Sickles, ambassador to Spain.
 President Grant himself was sympathetic to the cause of the insurgents.

 However, others within American politics, particularly Secretary of State Hamilton Fish, were more skeptical of intervention.
-They considered it imprudent to intervene so soon after the American Civil War, they thought American intervention on Cuba's behalf would put America in a difficult diplomatic situation, and they were cynical regarding American race relations and the ability of the Cuban people to govern themselves.
+They considered it imprudent to intervene so soon after the American Civil War, and thought that American intervention on Cuba's behalf would put America in a difficult diplomatic situation.
+They were also cynical regarding American race relations and the ability of the Cuban people to govern themselves.
 Consequently, President Grant offered to serve as an intermediary between Madrid and the Cuban insurgents under certain conditions, including the concession of Cuban independence and abolition of Cuban slavery.
 Beyond this offer, the United States did not interfere.